boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

    ![Render Dashboard](/static/assets/javascript/sample/images/react-go-renderDashboard.png)

-3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action, which generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
+3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action.
+This action generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
     ![Authorization Server](/static/assets/javascript/sample/images/react-go-authorizeserver.png)

-4. These details will be sent to the Bold BI server and get validated there.
-Once the details are validated, the dashboard starts to render.
+4. These details will be sent to the Bold BI server and will be validated there.
+After the details are validated, the dashboard starts to render.

 ## Steps to create new React with Go application to embed dashboard
-1. Create a folder in the desired location and open it in the **Visual Studio Code**.
+1. Please create a folder in the desired location and open it in **Visual Studio Code**.

 2. Open the terminal in **Visual Studio Code.** Please refer to the following image.

     ![Terminal Image](/static/assets/javascript/sample/images/react-go-terminal.png)

-3. Please ensure that you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+3. Please make sure that you have enabled embed authentication on the `embed settings` page.
+If it is currently not enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.

     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

-4. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+4. To download the `embedConfig.json` file, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Moreover, you can refer to the accompanying image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)

     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

-5. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/react-with-go-sample/tree/master/Go) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+5. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/react-with-go-sample/tree/master/Go) within the application.
+Please make sure you have placed it in the application as shown in the following image.

     ![EmbedConfig Location Image](/static/assets/javascript/sample/images/react-go-embed-setting.png)

-6. Create a new file named `main.go`.
-Then, incorporate the given code to acquire data from `embedConfig.json`.
+6. Create a new file called `main.go`.
+Next, include the provided code to retrieve data from `embedConfig.json`.

     ```js
     package main